 Big win for lead paint plaintiffs today in Maryland Court of Appeals as the court ordered a new trial after a jury verdict for the landlord.

-The Maryland Court of Appeals rejected Plaintiff’s lead paint attorneys’ theories that a presumption of prejudice should be afforded to lead poisoned children and their contention that a defective jury instruction by definition implicates due process.
+The Maryland Court of Appeals rejected Plaintiff’s lead paint attorneys’ theories that a presumption of prejudice should be afforded to lead-poisoned children and their contention that a defective jury instruction by definition implicates due process.
 (Both parties presented novel but rejected theories.
 The defense argued that it somehow mattered that the landlord’s lawyer did not argue the grandmother’s negligence in closing.)
 The court listened to these arguments but did find that under these facts, the error is not harmless.
 I can’t think that was a hard call.
 The jury’s thinking they can blame the grandmother creates a whole new lens to look at the case, no matter how they find.

-It is easy to infer in a case like this that Plaintiff’s attorney did not have the jury.
+It is easy to imply in a case like this that the Plaintiff’s attorney did not have the jury.
 Reading between the lines, I’d be willing to bet this jury would have given a defense verdict even without the error.
 But it is important to remember this is a matter of speculation.
 Maryland Rule 5-606 strictly limits a court’s ability to inquire post-verdict into “the sworn juror’s mental processes in connection with the verdict.”
 So you can’t “unbake” the jury verdict by asking them “Hey, would this have made a difference?”
-There will never be tangible proof of prejudice because we cannot read the minds of the jurors.
+There will never be a tangible proof of prejudice because we cannot read the minds of the jurors.

 So what standard do we use?
 The court followed Frye v.
 Carter in concluding that the test is not what I or anyone else would be willing to “bet” the jury would do.
 The standard requires more judgment, making prejudicial those jury instructions which are “misleading” and “distracting,” and “permit the jury to speculate about improper issues (such as grandmother’s negligence in a lead paint case) which may be dispositive.
 Said another way, the standard is whether it was possible and probable that the jury relied on the improper instruction as a basis for its verdict.
 Not “the” basis” but “a” basis.